adahera222/random/screengrab3imgur/README.md

 # screengrab3imgur

 Press print screen -> select area -> wait a few seconds -> image has been uploaded to imgur and its link has been pasted to your clipboard.
+It's magic!

 ## Requirements